configcat/docs/website/docs/targeting/targeting-rules/segment-condition.md

 #### Number comparators

-The following comparators assume that _Comparison attribute_ and _Comparison value_ contain numbers.
+The following comparators expect the *Comparison attribute* and the *Comparison value* to be numbers.

 | Comparator         | Description                                                                 |
 | ------------------ | --------------------------------------------------------------------------- |